 The gross revenue for the “25% off $100 or more” coupon is much higher than the gross revenue for the “$10 off” coupon.
 However, the “$10 off” coupon has a much larger number of orders.
 Analyzing the average order value provides insight into these differences.
 Even though the “25% off $100 or more” coupon had fewer number of orders, the average order value is over triple that of the “$10 off” coupon.
 Thus, a larger gross revenue is attributed to the “25% off $100 or more” coupon.

 The discounts and net revenue for the “25% off $100 or more” and “20% off” coupons are close in value.
 Even though the average order value for “25% off $100 or more” is close to twice the average order value for “20% off”, the latter coupon has a little less than triple the number of orders.

-Now that we have looked at the orders themselves, Let us take a look at the customers who use coupons in their first orders:
+Now that you have looked at the orders themselves, look at the customers who use coupons in their first orders: